nrgetik/slack_status_updater/README.md

 ## Setup

-First, you need to get an api token.
+First, you need to get an API token.
 Go to
 <https://api.Slack.com/custom-integrations/legacy-tokens> and grab the token
 for your workspace.
 If you don't already have a token for your workspace, click the 'Request token' button next to the workspace to get a token.